 - Your TPA, carrier, or advocacy partner spends weeks untangling it, and the employee loses trust in the benefit.

-If you only measure “how many counseling sessions happened,” you’ll miss the story that employees actually talk about: whether the experience was smooth, affordable, and predictable.
+If you only count sessions, you'll miss the story employees actually talk about: was the experience smooth, affordable, and predictable?

 Strong tele-genetic counseling programs build in lab steerage as part of the workflow, not as a nice-to-have.
-At minimum, the vendor should be able to support:
+At minimum, the vendor should support:

 - Plan-aware guidance before specimens are collected